 Conservation Technology (AREA11017), MSc in Architectural Conservation

 Many of these lectures were distilled in my book Structural Design in Building Conservation, which shows how technical choices integrate with the planning and architectural proposition in a conservation project.
 It brings together theory with current conservation technology, discussing the possibilities of structural details and strategies in architectural expression.
-The book aims to be a companion textbook to my teaching, particularly directed at students of architectural conservation, but also practising engineers and architects.
+The book is a companion textbook to my teaching, particularly directed at students of architectural conservation, but also practising engineers and architects.

 My research is strongly cross-disciplinary, bringing new insight to problems of other specialisms by combining engineering analysis, conservation theory and project-based enquiry approaches from my experience in an Architecture teaching environment.
-My main tools in these studies are structural analysis (experimental and numerical), architectural analysis through modelling, plus the assessment of historical and cultural evolution processes.
+My main tools are structural analysis (experimental and numerical), architectural analysis through modelling, plus the assessment of historical and cultural evolution processes.